Wireless presenter remotes

 Note the importance of No.4, the "black screen" button.

-Presenters who accidentally blacken the screen while talking may be surprised that their slide has “disappeared”.
+Presenters who accidentally blacken the screen while talking maybe be surprised that their slide has "disappeared".
 The remedy of course is to press it again.

 Options 5 and 6 control a timer.
 To employ this rarely used feature, consult the user manual by following this link: